Aviah/one-click-django-server/README.md

         root@vps-machine# tar -zxvf setup.tar.gz
         root@vps-machine# chown -R root:root one-click-django-server

-      *The label "vps-machine" should show the actual label your VPS provider sets for the new VPS*
+      *The label "vps-machine" should show the actual label your VPS provider set for the new VPS*

-1. Run setup (must run from the one-click-django-server directory):
+1. Run setup, must run from the `one-click-django-server directory`:

         root@vps-machine# cd one-click-django-server/
         root@vps-machine# ./setup.sh

-    When the script runs: You will be asked to provide 4 passwords.
+    When the script runs, you will be asked to provide 4 passwords.
          The passwords are: your Linux  user shell password (with sudo), django Linux user shell password (no sudo), MySQL root password, django superuser password (the website 'root')

     *Note: during installation, Linux and apt-get ask you to confirm with [Y/n].
 When prompted, you should answer Yes to everything.